GluuFederation/docs-gluu-server-prod/docs/source/operation/custom-design.md

 ## Custom oxAuth Login Page Example in Cloud Native edition ConfigMaps

-This guide will show how to customize HTML pages and CSS in oxAuth for Gluu Server EE.
+This guide will show how to customize HTML pages and CSS in oxAuth for Gluu Server cloud native edition.

 Here's the screenshot of the default oxAuth login page.